This article explains how Greenwich Mean Time was established and in fact, why Greenwich in London was chosen as the standard.

 Astronomy grew out of problems that the early civilisations had.
 They needed to solve problems relating to time and distance - both mathematical topics.

+Nirmala and Riki live 9 kilometres away from the nearest market.
 They both want to arrive at the market at exactly noon.
 What time should each of them start riding their bikes?

 These two challenges will test your time-keeping!

 Liitle Millennium Man was born on Saturday 1st January 2000 and he will retire on the first Saturday 1st January that occurs after his 60th birthday.
 How old will he be when he retires?